Skip to main content

 How themes work

-Themes should be located in the /public/assets/dice-box/themes folder.
+Themes should be located in the /public/assets/themes folder.
 Dice-Box only comes with the default theme.
 Additional themes can be downloaded or installed from @3d-dice/dice-themes.
 Themes have been designed to be easy drop-in addons.
 Inside a theme folder is a package.json file used by npm, a theme.config.json file, a couple of texture files, and possibly a json file for the 3D models used by this theme.

 The folder name for a theme must match the systemName parameter in the theme.config.json file.